mtik00/mtik00.github.io/dev/site/content/about.md

 My interest in computers never waned.
 I moved on from my C64, to my parents C128 (dual disk drive!  woot!), to a 286, 386, 486, Pentium, and so on.
 After a short stint in the military, I moved to Colorado Springs to go to school.

 I graduated from [UCCS](http://www.uccs.edu/) in the spring of 1999 with a Bachelors of Electrical Engineering.
-I really thought I wanted to be an analog designing.
+I really thought I wanted to be an analog designer.
 That dream was short lived!
 I soon realized that what truly made me happy was programming.
 With that knowledge in hand, I went back to school.

 I graduated from [CTU](http://www.coloradotech.edu/) in the spring of 2005 with a Masters of Science in Software Engineering.
 I finally had the piece of paper that *proved* I could write code.
 I left my semiconductor job for a much-more-software-focused job in electrical test equipment (logic analyzers, to be exact).
 That worked out great, until they laid me off (no worries, I enjoyed the 3 months severance).